Robert Dussey

 Robert Dussey (born 4 January 1972) is a Togolese politician and minister.
 Since 17 September 2013, he is the Minister of Foreign Affairs, Cooperation and African Integration of Togo.
-He entered the second government Kwesi Ahoomey-Zunu, remained in the Government of Komi Selom Klassou from 28 June 2015 to 4 January 2019, and still serves as the Minister of Foreign Affairs, African integration and Togolese abroad.
+He entered the second government of Kwesi Ahoomey-Zunu, remained in the Government of Komi Selom Klassou from 28 June 2015 to 4 January 2019, and still serves as the Minister of Foreign Affairs, African integration and Togolese abroad.

-He is the ACP's Chief Negotiator and Chair of the Ministerial Central Negotiating Group for the new ACP-EU Partnership post-Cotonou 2020.
+He served as chief negotiator for the ACP Group of States in the ACP–EU negotiations for the post-Cotonou Agreement in 2020.
+In recognition of his role alongside Togolese head of state Faure Gnassingbé in efforts to resolve the political crisis in Mali, he was decorated in 2023 by the head of the Malian Transition, Assimi Goïta.

+Appointed Commander of the Order of the Stallion of Burkina Faso, a distinction conferred on 6 July 2026 in Ouagadougou during a ceremony presided over by President Ibrahim Traoré, Robert Dussey has also been involved in several diplomatic initiatives led by Togo within the African Union and the United Nations.
+In 2026, Togo led the Correct the Map initiative, backed by the African Union, which aims to promote map projections that more accurately represent the relative land areas of Africa and other regions of the world.
+On 4 September 2026, the initiative was presented and defended before the United Nations General Assembly on behalf of the African Group.

 Biography

 Born 4 January 1972 in Bangui, Central African Republic, Dussey was a seminarian (Saint Paul Seminary of Bangui); Franciscan friar and monk of the Catholic Community of the Beatitudes.

 A professor of political philosophy and Kantian, Dussey is a specialist in issues of peace, management, and resolution of armed conflicts.